 Commuter students add diversity to the Goucher community.
 They have a different perspective to share, and the Office of Student Engagement encourages and assists commuters in exchanging ideas, concerns, and suggestions with college offices and student peers.
 All commuters are invited to come to monthly commuter events to relax, unwind, and mingle with fellow commuters.
 If you have any questions or need more information, please e-mail Christine Krieger, give her a call at 410-337-6422, or stop by the Office of Student Engagement.

 At Goucher, it's not difficult to find ways to get involved outside of the classroom.
 Every day, there are a variety of free and inexpensive social events, including athletic matches, lectures, and performances.
 You could work on campus, join an organization, or create your own club.
 Or maybe get involved in the community with volunteer opportunities.
-Whatever you're interested in it, there's a way at Goucher to get involved in it.
+Whatever you're interested in, there's a way at Goucher to get involved in it.
 Go here to peruse your many options, or see what's going on around town here.

 A full list of campus resources is here, but check out the following information on offices and departments that can help you through your college experience.

 From choosing a major to finding an internship to deciding what you're going to do after you graduate, the CDO makes it easy to prepare yourself for all of the important decisions you're going to face during your time at Goucher College.

 Good health means having a full measure of physical, emotional, and social vitality.
 Students who pay the annual health fee (mandatory for all undergraduate students) can be seen at the health center for free for medical and emergency care throughout the academic year.
 Graduate students who do not pay the annual health fee can be seen at the health center on a fee-for-service basis.
 In addition, the center offers comprehensive educational services to maintain or improve your health.

 Julia Rogers Building, 2nd Floor